maxmeffert/MarpBoilerplatesAndThemes/README.md

-# DotNetCLRGarbageCollection
+# MarpBoilerplatesAndThemes
-Repository for slideware of .NET/CLR Garbage Collection
+Repository for Mapr Boilderplates and Themes